 There are, however, striking exceptions to this model.

 Some students become "prisoners" of their mistakes.
-They fixate
+They fixate on errors,

 People generally look at talent as some magical quality that you either have or you don't.
 Coaches hope to find the elusive talented individual that will become a great fencer.
 Athletes admire the talent of the top competitors.